champ-hub/carm-paraver/README.md

 This Graphical User Interface was developed to allow for the analysis of [Paraver](https://tools.bsc.es/paraver) traces in the scope of the Cache-Aware Roofline Model (CARM) for floating-point operations.
 This GUI relies on CARM results obtained via the CARM Tool which can be found in its ([Github repositoy](https://github.com/champ-hub/carm-roofline)), for instructions on running the CARM Tool please consult the README and other documentation available in it's repository.
 For instruction on running Paraver and obtaining Paraver/Extrae traces please consult the Paraver/Extrae documentation.

 # Requirements
-- python (only tested with python 3.8.8)
+- python (only tested with python 3.12.3)
-    - matplolib (only tested with 3.3.4)
+    - matplolib
     - numpy
     - dash
     - dash-bootstrap-components